Exotic quantum subgroups and extensions of affine Lie algebra VOAs -- part I: Background

 The following elementary observation is very helpful.

-\textbf{Proposition 3.3.} \textit{Choose any $\cV(\fg,k)$ and suppose it has no proper conformal extension of Lie type.
-If $\cV^e$ is any conformal extension of $\cV(\fg,k)$, then the homogeneous spaces $\cV^e_1$ and $\cV_1=\fg$ coincide.}
+\textbf{Proposition 3.3.} \textit{Suppose $\cV=\cV(\fg,k)$ has no proper conformal extension of Lie type.
+If $\cV^e$ is any conformal extension of $\cV$, then the homogeneous spaces $(\cV^e)_1$ and $\cV_1=\fg$ coincide.}

-\textit{Proof.} Recall that $\cV^e_1$ has the structure of a reductive Lie algebra (\cite{DM}, Theorem 1).
-Clearly, to be conformal, $\cV^e_1$ must in fact be semisimple.
-Let $\widetilde{\cV^e}$ be the subVOA of $\cV^e$ generated by $\cV^e_1$.
+\textit{Proof.} Recall that $(\cV^e)_1$ has the structure of a reductive Lie algebra (\cite{DM}, Theorem 1), with $\cV_1$ a Lie subalgebra.
+Clearly, to be conformal, $(\cV^e)_1$ must in fact be semisimple (otherwise its central charge would be strictly greater).
+Let $\widetilde{\cV^e}$ be the subVOA of $\cV^e$ generated by $(\cV^e)_1$.
 Then $\widetilde{\cV^e}$ is a conformal extension of $\cV$ (necessarily of Lie type), since $\cV^e$ is. \textit{QED to Proposition 3.3}